 The Pine Box

 One of the best beer bars in America (seriously, it’s good), the PB is located in a stunning old funeral home with a vaulted ceiling and tons of dark polished wood.
 It also takes an appropriately worshipful approach to the 30+ brews on tap, some of which they even pour through a flavor-infusing filter, giving them a... killer flavor.
 Thank you, thank you.

-Though it can still be a little hard to find thanks to its largely unmarked entrance off an alleyway, the secret's been out on this speakeasy-style bar for the better part of a decade.
+It's easier to find than ever thanks to the new outdoor seating area near it's still largely unmarked entrance off an alleyway, but the secret's been out on this speakeasy-style bar for more than a decade.
 It makes some of the best cocktails in the city (like the bourbon/fig & maple syrup/lemon juice Death Star), all in a tiny, two-level space with a tin ceiling, and, surprise, an actual bathtub in the middle of the floor.